derivexyz/v1-core/docs/contracts/lib/gwav.md

 - `secondsAgo`: Seconds from currentBlockTimestamp to target Observation

 ### Function `queryFirstBeforeAndScale(struct GWAV.Params self, uint256 currentBlockTimestamp, uint256 secondsAgo) → int256 qCumulative, uint256 timestamp internal`

+### Function `_binarySearch(struct GWAV.Params self, uint256 target) → uint256 internal`

+Finds closest Observation before target using binary search and returns its index

+Used when the target is located within the stored observation boundaries

+e.g. Older than the most recent observation and younger, or the same age as, the oldest observation

+#### Parameters:

+- `self`: Stores past Observations and the index of the latest Observation

+- `target`: BlockTimestamp of target Observation

+#### Return Values:

+- foundIndex Returns the Observation which is older than target (instead of newer)

 ### Function `_initializeWithManualQ(struct GWAV.Params self, int256 qVal, uint256 nextVal, uint256 blockTimestamp) internal`